 As already indicated in the foregoing, these features are marked over the sheet by some definite symbols-conventional signs and colours which are generally used to aid legibility in the map.
 Maps may be both coloured and uncoloured.
 Generally seven colours have been used in coloured maps.
 Hills are shown by brown contours or hachures and grey shades, water-courses are blue, forest are green, cultivated areas are yellow, railways are black and roads, towns and villages are red.
 These are shown on the "Characteristic sheet of the conventional signs and writing" used for British Ordinance Survey maps and some are also given on the margins of the map.
 Every country follows, more or less, the same conventional signs, with a few additions or a little alterations.
 In the topographical survey maps of India.
 British symbols have been adopted.
-In some maps more symbols are used than in cadastral maps, whereas quarter inch maps and 1/ m maps require less symbols than one inch maps.
-The student should, however, be familiar with these symbols to be able to identify various features on the map.
+In some maps more symbols are required, while in others only a few will do; for instance, in one inch maps less symbols are used than in cadastral maps, whereas quarter inch maps and 1/m maps require less symbols to be able to identify various features on the map.
 For convenience the conventional signs are given earlier.